datacamp/rdocumentation-2.0/README.md

 yarn dev
 ```

+## Contributing

+We welcome all sorts of contributions, be it new features, bug fixes or documentation, we encourage you to create a new PR.
+To create a new PR or to report new bugs, please read how to [contribute to RDocumentation](./CONTRIBUTING.md).

 ## Stack

 This website was built by [Nick Carchedi](https://nickcarchedi.com/) using [Next.js](https://nextjs.org/), [Tailwind CSS](https://tailwindcss.com/) and DataCamp's own [Waffles component library](https://waffles.datacamp.com/component-library).
 We ❤️ open source.